bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PowerSupplyMode_0R5br9ai188vK3YgXwAZkg/Documentation.md

-Power supply mode of  the equipment.
+Power supply mode of the equipment or system.